status-im/specs/status-secure-transport-spec.md

 ## Introduction

-This whitepaper describes the protocols used by Status to achieve Perfect Forward Secrecy and other conversational security properties for 1:1 chat participants.
+This specification describes the protocols used by Status to achieve Perfect Forward Secrecy and other conversational security properties for 1:1 chat participants.
 It builds on the [X3DH](https://signal.org/docs/specifications/x3dh/) and [Double